 These Proposals for Colossal Paintings are based on my interest in contemporary painters informed by photography.
-It's the usual suspects- Chuck Close, Robert Rauschenberg, Gerhard Richter, and the critically demeaned photo-realists.
+It's the usual suspects- Chuck Close, Robert Rauschenberg, Francis Bacon, Gerhard Richter, and the critically demeaned photo-realists.

 The one thing I have to respect about contemporary painting is while that medium is not where the most interesting ideas are happening, it certainly is the medium with the most customers.
 Legions of hedge fund managers are buying the works of both live and dead brand name painters.
 Good for the live ones.
 Artists should be well paid though it would be nice if some of the money trickled down to the non-brand name artists.
 That will never happen because most art investors buy signatures.
 It's about branding skills.
 Art is what your PR agent can get away with, to paraphrase Andy Warhol.

 So what does that have to do with my Proposals for Colossal Paintings?
 After looking at a great many contemporary paint on canvas works, I thought I would attempt several exercises in creating works that were just as interesting as many of the name brand painters just by using my photographs and doing some simple manipulations in Photoshop.